qubekit/QUBEKit/README.md

 Each time QUBEKit runs, a new working directory containing a log file will be created.
-The name of the directory will contain the run number provided via the terminal command `-log` (or the default run number in the configs if a ```-log``` command is not provided).
+The name of the directory will contain the run number provided via the terminal command `-log` (or the default run number in the configs if a `-log` command is not provided).
 This log file will store which methods were called, how long they took, and any docstring for them (if it exists).
 The log file will also contain information regarding the config options used, as well as the commands given and much more.
 The log file updates in real time and contains far more information than is printed to the terminal during a run.
 If there is an error with QUBEKit, the full stack trace of an exception will be stored in the log file.

+**The error printed to the terminal may be different and incorrect so it's always better to check the log file.**

-Many errors have custom exceptions to help if, for example, a module has not been installed correctly.
+Many errors have custom exceptions to help elucidate if, for example, a module has not been installed correctly.

 The format for the name of the active directory is: